rt23456p/Program-Blog/README.md

 ***About Me***

 **My Name is Leo,**
-I am a 15yr old Python Programmer, this is my programming blog, nothing else! , I like Tech stuff, Gaming(TF2,BF4), Overclocking, Bios Flashing(*AMD YES!*) and that's my life *(Atleast for now)*
+I am a 15yr old Python Programmer based in SIN, this is my programming blog, nothing else! , I like Tech stuff, Gaming(TF2,BF4), Overclocking, Bios Flashing(*AMD YES!*) and that's my life *(Atleast for now)*